-Due Date Method of Payment Deliverables Performance Metric Documentation to Evidence the Completion of Tasks October 15, 2018 Implement the Title IV, I Learning Centers (21st (environment for students - Number of students number of service of hours for the period Worksheet(s).
-Component Before School After School Weekend/Holidays Summer Family Activities Part B, 21st Cer CCLC) program is and adult fan is, adult family r days and numb n in a safe nily members. nembers, er of service All applicants must submit the following source documentation on a monthly basis: Evidence of implementation of academic and personal enrichment activities.
-Web-based monthly Attendance Submission (each site) - If there are no student services in September, submit Subgrant Activity Report In addition to the items above, all applicants must submit the following: Monitoring and Quality Improvement Tool (MQIT) Electronic Submission Attendance Recording and Reporting Procedures Documentation of meeting Supplemental Snacks/Meals Requirement Orientation/Professional Development (new and/or existing Staff) Affidavit (letter) outlining screening and training of all staff and volunteers Evidence of Collaboration with Target School Staff Adult Family Member Activity Report and related evidence Website and documentation supporting the dissemination of information about the 21st CCLC program Baseline Data In addition to tasks listed above, agencies exempt from DCF licensing must also submit: Florida Department of Health (DOH) food/sanitation Certificate A copy of the current and approved annual fire inspection report by a certificat fire inspector (or exemption) Occupant load certificate
+Deliverable Method of Deliverables Performance Metric Documentation to Evidence the Completion Due Date Payment of Tasks Sep.
+15, 2019 August 1 - 31, 2019 Implement the Title IV, I Learning Centers (21 st (environment for student - Number of students service days and n period as defined in Component Before School After school Weekend/Holidays Summer Family Activities CCLC) program ts and adult fan s, adult family r umber of servio n in a safe nily members. members, number o ce hours for the All subrecipients must submit the following source documentation on a monthly basis: Monthly Attendance Submission (each site) If there are no student services in August, submit Subgrant Activity Report In addition to the items above, all subrecipients must submit the following: Evidence of provision of Supplemental Snacks/Meals Requirement Letter outlining screening and training of all staff and volunteers In addition to tasks listed above, agencies exempt from DCF licensing must also submit: A copy of the current and approved annual fire inspection report by a certified fire inspector (or exemption) Occupant load certificate